 - "No affiliation" or "Other" (minor party) registrants cannot vote for candidates in the primary, only ballot questions.

 See if Parents and Families Need to Register too.
-Here are downloadable paper forms in 12 languages you can send home with students:
+Here are downloadable forms in 16 languages you can send home with students:

-Deadline Alert: Registration forms must be received by the Voter Registration Office by October 9th, so mail in plenty of time to get there.
+Deadline Alert: Registration forms must be received by the Voter Registration Office by October 19th, so allow plenty of time to get there.